Indoor Air Quality & the Built Environment (60 min.):

 Industry Leadership Workshop (8 hours):

-positions in public relations, marketing and sales, for
+leaders holding positions in public relations, marketing

-radiant based HVAC systems through improvement demands
+of radiant based HVAC systems through improvement

-in indoor environmental quality.
+demands in indoor environmental quality.

 Required Skill Sets For Leaders, Managers and